madeleine200/books_analysis/README.md

 The goodreads_library_export.csv should be in the same folder as the books_analysis.py file.
 All outputs will be saved in this folder too.

 ## Folder Structure
+Set up your folder structure as below.
 Output goes into the my_data folder
 ```
 |--books_analysis
    |--books_analysis.py